methods of planting are practiced in crop farming. These can be put

 In general, a farmer who intends to raise a crop has to choose between these two methods of planting: direct seeding and transplanting.
 To briefly distinguish, direct seeding means planting at the crop area with the use of seeds while transplanting is planting with the use of pre-grown seedlings or plants that had been propagated from seeds.
 Crop area is here meant to refer to any space intended for the growing of crops for the purpose of harvesting some products.

-Therefore, the two methods can also be described as direct planting and indirect planting.
+Therefore, the two methods of planting can also be described as direct planting and indirect planting.
 For transplanting, it is indirect because the seeds are not immediately sown on the field.
 Instead, these seeds are first used to raise seedlings in pots or in any temporary place and only when they reach the right age are they outplanted.
 The actual field planting may be accomplished either manually or by mechanical means.

 First, let it be clarified that crop plants which are normally grown from seeds can also be grown from seedlings, theoretically at least.
 In fact, corn (maize) grains at milking stage can be used as raw material to produce seedlings.
 By tissue culture techniques, the embryo can be extracted and used as propagule.
 Its application for commercial grain production, however, is another matter.

 Whether to choose direct seeding or transplanting for field planting depends on many factors.
 Among others, these include: (1) the crop species to be grown, (2) ease in planting and survival rate, (3) farmer's familiarity, (4) timeliness, (5) financial capability of the farmer, and (6) return on investment.